yougov/mongo-connector/mongo-connector/README.md

 `-m` or `--mongos` is to specify the mongos address, which is a host:port pair, or for clusters with one shard, the primary's address.
 For example, `-m localhost:27217` would be a valid argument to `-m`.
 It is not necessary to specify double-quotes aroung the argument to `-m`.
+Don't use quotes around the address.

 `-b` or `--backend-url` is to specify the URL to the backend engine being used.
-For example, if you were using Solr out of the box, you could use "-b http://localhost:8080/solr" with the SolrDocManager to establish a proper connection.
+For example, if you were using Solr out of the box, you could use '-b http://localhost:8080/solr' with the SolrDocManager to establish a proper connection.
+Don't use quotes around address.

 `-o` or `--oplog-ts` is to specify the name of the file that stores the oplog progress timestamps.
 This file is used by the system to store the last timestamp read on a specific oplog.
 This allows